RuneMeUp99/RuneMeUp99/README.md

 ---

 ## 🎮 Hobbies
 When I’m not coding, I enjoy playing **Old School RuneScape**.
 It's a great way for me to unwind and connect with friends.
-Gaming keeps my spirits up during tough times!
 I'm really interested in runelite plugin creating as well, so you'll see more of that in the future.

 ---

 ## 📝 My Resume
-I may not have a formal degree, but I'm a high achiever with a **4.0 GPA** from my time at the Los Angeles Film School, where I studied graphic design for nine months.
-I had to drop out due to my circumstances, but I’m committed to rebuilding my life.
-I've worked at companies where I had a tech job.
-The first one was a clothing company where I worked on emails, domains, websites, and created designs for other companies' businesses.
-The second one was working for a property management as a tech guy and a support agent.
-Both were super fun.
-I love this industry.
+I may not have a formal degree, but I'm a high achiever with a **4.0 GPA** from my time at the Los Angeles Film School in 2021, where I studied graphic design for nine months.
+I had to dropped out because it was too easy and I got bored.
+I've worked at companies where I had a technologically responsible job a several times.
+The first time was for a clothing company "Knitted Belle" where I worked on emails, domains, websites, and created designs for other companies' businesses.
+My mom is the owner.
+She is a women's business coach.
+The second time I worked a tech job was when I worked for "Platinum Property Management" in Wisconsin Rapids.
+I managed the website, redid all of their graphic design work, did customer support on the phone, went to events, and remodeled properties!
+And, the THIRD time I had a tech job was when I worked for myself doing graphic design!
+I built the business Vivid Design Co from the ground up in 2021 for about a year.
+I considered it a startup failure because I only made $800 in a couple months and I found it hard to find customers who needed logos done there are so many sites you can go to and do it yourself for cheap.
+I did do some cool projects for [Central Wisconsin Symphony Orchestra]() and I got to see my designs plastered all over their events!
+And, ...
+NOW, I'm working on ins8ne N8tion!
+It is basically the I/O hub for the things I create as a digital creator ;)

 ---

-## 📦 Plugin Hub
-I plan to create a **plugin hub** that will manage all my projects and plugins efficiently.
-This hub will serve as a central location for my various tools and applications, making it easy for users to find and utilize them.
-Stay tuned for updates on this feature!

----

 ## 🤗 Connect with Me
-I’m a calm, collected, and caring person who believes in building connections and optimizing things we use every day.
+I’m a calm, collected, and caring person who is good at building relationships and creating things or taking them to newer heights!
 Thank you for taking the time to read my story.